avm-codes/avm-executor/README.md

 # AVM Execution Engine

-**Serverless Code Interpretation for AI Agents**
+**API-based Code Execution for AI Agents**

 AVM (Agents Virtual Machine) is a decentralized platform designed specifically for AI Agents code execution.
-This Docker-based execution engine provides secure, isolated, and scalable code interpretation capabilities with full AWS Lambda compatibility.
+This API-based execution engine provides secure, isolated, and scalable code interpretation capabilities using a VM library.

 ## 🚀 Features

 - **Multi-language Support**: Execute Python, TypeScript, and PHP code
-- **AWS Lambda Compatible**: Drop-in replacement for AWS Lambda runtime
+- **API-based**: REST API for code execution
-- **Secure Execution**: Containerized environment for safe code execution
+- **VM Library**: Uses VM library for code execution
 - **Input/Output Handling**: Support for structured data input and output
 - **Real-time Processing**: Fast code interpretation and execution
 - **Cloud-Ready**: Designed for deployment in any cloud infrastructure

 ## 🏗️ Architecture

-The AVM execution engine runs as a Docker container that exposes an AWS Lambda-compatible API endpoint.
+The AVM execution engine runs as a Flask API server that uses a VM library for code execution.
 This allows you to:

 - Deploy on your own cloud infrastructure
 - Maintain full control over your code execution environment
 - Scale horizontally based on demand
-- Integrate seamlessly with existing Lambda-based workflows
+- Integrate seamlessly with existing API-based workflows

 ## 🛠️ Quick Start